MV10/EventStreamDotNet/Docs/quickstart.md

 ### The "Always Exists" Approach

 Each instance of your domain data model has a unique ID, and the library is designed to operate as if the ID "always exists".
 That means when you create a new `EventStreamManager` for a given ID, if that ID doesn't already exist in the database, the manager will write the special `Stream Initialized` domain event and create a new snapshot of the object.

+If the ID does already exist in the database, during initialization the manager will read the snapshot, then apply any newer events since the snapshot was created, then produce a new snapshot.

 If you need to check for an ID in advance, a simple query against the event stream table will accomplish this.
 The library doesn't currently have anything to do this for you.
-Similarly, in keeping with traditional interpretations of Event Streams, the library doesn't have a way to delete the records for a given ID.
-If you need that capability, it's simple enough to write a query to do this.
+Similarly, in keeping with traditional interpretations of Event Streams, the library doesn't have a way to delete a given ID (e.g. removing the domain data object itself).
+If you need that capability, it's simple enough to write a query to do this -- but you must remove _all_ records for the ID.
+Never delete an individual domain event record.

 ### Common Functionality